 Friends and family mourn the loss of Canadians killed by Hamas in Israel

-Friends, family and government officials have confirmed that at least five Canadians were killed last weekend when Hamas militants conducted a series of attacks in Israel.
+Friends, family and government officials have confirmed that at least six Canadians were killed on Oct.
+7 when Hamas militants conducted a series of attacks in Israel.

 Thousands of people have been killed so far in the conflict sparked by the Hamas attacks, which has escalated as Israel conducts retaliatory strikes on the Gaza Strip.

-On Sunday, Global Affairs confirmed the death of a fifth Canadian, but did not provide any details about that person, citing privacy concerns.
+On Tuesday, Global Affairs confirmed it is providing assistance to six Canadian families following deaths of loved ones, as well as to the families of two other Canadians who are reported missing.
+The department has not provided any details, citing privacy concerns.

-Here’s what we know about the four Canadians identified by friends and family:
+Here’s what we know about the six victims with ties to Canada identified by friends and family:

 Shir Georgy

-Georgy’s aunt, Michal Bouganim, confirmed Saturday that her niece died in an assault by Hamas militants.
+Georgy’s aunt, Michal Bouganim, has confirmed that her niece died in an assault by Hamas.

 “We are currently a mess, heartbroken,” Bouganim said in a Facebook message.

-Earlier in the week, Bouganim shared a 22-second clip on her social media where terrified Georgy was seen sitting on the floor, with her back against the wall and surrounded by other festival attendees — some of them injured.
+Bouganim shared a 22-second clip on her social media in which terrified Georgy was seen sitting on a floor, with her back against a wall and surrounded by other festival attendees — some of them injured.

 Adi Vital-Kaploun